calvinallen/calvinallen.net/_posts/2020/2020-05-08-git-tag-based-released-process-using-github-actions/2020-05-08-git-tag-based-released-process-using-github-actions.md

     slot-name: production
 ```

-The problem is, as listed, this step will ALWAYS run, and I only want this to happen when I've pushed a tag that triggered the action.
+The problem is, as listed, these steps will ALWAYS run, and I only want them to when I've pushed a tag that (successfully) triggers the action.
 How do we do that?

 We use a conditional on the two steps, and a built-in function from GitHub -